page last updated 2-9-2017

 provides food and supplies to poor farmworker families from Oaxaca in Watsonville, CA.)

-If will be hosting a Wine and Cheese Party fundraiser for the Center on March 18.
-More
+IF hosted a very successful wine and cheese fundraiser for the Center on March 18th.

 OVERVIEW OF THE WORK OF THE CENTER FOR FARMWORKER FAMILIES by Ana Lopez, founder